-So at the time of this update there are three captives of three nationalities from the #17 kidnapping in Timbuktu in 2011, but also 9 oil workers grabbed in Libya (#23).
+So at the time of this update there are three captives of three nationalities from the #16 and #17 kidnappings in Timbuktu in 2011, but also 9 oil workers grabbed in Libya (#23) in 2015.

 In September 2014 a group calling itself the Jund al-Khalifa announced it had split from AQIM and aligned itself with IS (right – based in Syria and Iraq).
 Moktar Belmoktar (mentioned above and estranged from AQIM), is said to have done the same.
 Within a few days of Jund al-Khalifa’s announcement, they kidnapped a French tourist recently arrived in Algeria (#22) and killed him three days later.

 In 2015 a grisly new phase began when emergent IS-affiliated groups began kidnapping foreign workers in northern Libya and in many cases, executing them, rather than using them to win ransoms, as was the case with AQIM.